ShashwatSharma19/australian-rain-prediction-logistic-regression/README.md

-# australian-rain-prediction-logistic-regression
-# Project Title
+# Project Title:
 Predicting next-day rain in Australia using Logistic Regression.

+## Project Description:
-## Project Description This project aims to build a logistic regression model to predict whether it will rain tomorrow in various locations across Australia, based on historical weather data.
+This project aims to build a logistic regression model to predict whether it will rain tomorrow in various locations across Australia, based on historical weather data.

+## Dataset:
-## Dataset The dataset used in this project is the "weatherAUS.csv" file, containing daily weather observations from various Australian weather stations.
+The dataset used in this project is the "weatherAUS.csv" file, containing daily weather observations from various Australian weather stations.

-## Project Structure
+## Project Structure:
 weatherAUS.csv: The dataset file. notebook.ipynb: Jupyter notebook containing the code for data loading, exploration, preprocessing, model training, and evaluation.
-README.md: This file
+README.md: This file.

+## Getting Started:
+Clone the repository.
+Install the required libraries (pandas, numpy, plotly, matplotlib, seaborn, scikit-learn).
+Run the Jupyter notebook notebook.ipynb to execute the code step by step.